Sparse Linear Ensemble Systems and Structural Controllability: Analysis and Proofs of Main Results

 Let $K\in \K$ and $(A, b)$ be a pair in $\mathbb{V}(K)$.
-We use little $b$ to indicate that the fact that $b$ is a column vector (since $m = 1$).
-The goal of the subsection is to represent the sparsity pattern of $(A, b)$ in matrix form.
-The representation prepares for construction of a $\mathrm{L}^p$-controllable pair $(A, b)$ in $\mathbb{V}(K)$, which will be carried out in the next subsection.
+We use little $b$ to indicate the fact that $b$ is a column vector (since $m = 1$).
+The goal of the subsection is to introduce a matrix form to represent the sparsity pattern of $(A, b)$.
+This matrix form will be used later for explicit construction of a uniformly controllable pair.